Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 &nbsp;&nbsp;&nbsp;And with that the screen should pop up as all black but with our little image at 10,10 on the window.
 But of course you could probably tell by the test image it is setup so we can use it as a mini tileset so lets add that functionality in now.
+Because I already have the map for tile setup though even here there is a decision.
+I use a vector of SDL_Rects to store locations on a sheet but